Chapter 4:

 If I moved fast enough, I’d save her.
 I thought that, and then I moved fast enough.

 Right before I tackled Hisui away from the attack, a mushroom spontaneously burst from the grass, shielding us both.
-Thus, I awkwardly landed on top of her.
+Thus, I ended up awkwardly toppling on top of her.

 “Woo!”
 She raised her fists to the air.
 “There we GOOO!”

-In the world outside the mushroom shield, the dragon asked, “Wait, which of you awakened?
-This is… nature magic, so probably the girl.
-Hey, this is between the pipsqueak and me now!”
+In the world outside of the mushroom shield, the dragon asked, “Wait, which one of you awakened?
+Wood magic isn’t… hmm… probably the girl.
+Hey, this is between the pipsqueak and me!”

-The ground shook; more and more mushrooms emerged.
-I was too rattled by the failed tackle to tell her that it was moronic to throw out blind attacks like these… but that was assuming she did it on purpose.
+The ground shook.
+More and more mushrooms emerged.
+I was too rattled by the failed tackle to tell her that it was a terrible idea to throw out blind attacks like these… but that was assuming that she did it on purpose.

-Hisui had ‘tapped’ into her magic, at least.
-Very nice.
-Amazing.
+Hisui had ‘tapped’ into her magic, apparently.
 Had I?
 Yes, right?
-It would’ve been physically impossible to move that fast otherwise, but… I couldn’t feel it anymore.
+It would’ve been physically impossible to move that fast otherwise, but… I couldn’t feel that random burst of energy anymore.

 Something crackled outside, and there were sparkling sound effects.
 I assumed that the dragon was breathing fire at the shield.
 “It’s futile,” Hisui said.
 “Your attacks can’t—”